Ceudan/Match-Roads-Between-Databases/README.md

 ![Visualization of road sections in Database 1](images/overlap_calcs.png)
 ## Results and Discussion
 Accuracy: 85%.
 Accuracy jumps to 94% when excluding freeways and sections shorter than 10 metres.
+Note that accuracy is highly dynamic as overlap information can be used as second adjustable threshold to improve results.

 Time: 12 minutes to double match dataframes of sizes 160,000 and 300,000.